Table of Contents

 For another example, users using languages with right-to-left scripts (Arabic, Hebrew, ...) might wish web page layout to be fit in direction of texts.
 It may be possible to override attributes for alignment by

 topics.conffile.
 In this file, each entry can be given a title in different languages, see Topics.

-Until version 5.3, Sympa web pages were using in each language's charset (iso-8859-1 for French, utf-8 for Japanese, ...) whereas every web page now uses utf-8.
-Sympa also expects every file to be UTF-8 including : configursation files, templates, authorization scenarios, PO files.
+Until version 5.3, Sympa web pages were using in each language's character set (iso-8859-1 for French, utf-8 for Japanese, ...) whereas every web page now uses utf-8.
+Sympa also expects every file to be UTF-8 including : configursation files, templates, authorization scenarios, .po files.

 Note that the shared documents (see Shared documents) filenames are Q-encoded to make their storage encoding neutral.
 This encoding is transparent for end users.

 Sympa fully supports Unicode.
 By default, all messages sent by Sympa will be encoded by